Your Questions, Answered

 You can incorporate our climate and air quality data into your valuation assessments, complementing the various property-specific (e.g., floor area, age, condition, etc.) and location-specific (e.g., noise levels, proximity to public transport, shops, and schools, etc.) attributes that you already use.
-In this way you can refine present-day property valuations made for lending purposes, and begin to develop an informed view on how future climate change could affect resale values.
-You could also include our data in the information documents that you provide to prospective borrowers and/or discuss heating, cooling, or insulation measures that individuals could implement to help retain property values under projected future climates.
+In this way, you can refine present-day aluations made for lending purposes and begin to develop an informed view on how future climate change could affect resale values.
+You could also include our data in the information documents that you provide to prospective borrowers and/or discuss heating, cooling, or insulation measures that could be implemented to help retain property values under projected future climates.

 You can incorporate our climate data into the list of attributes that prospective buyers or renters can search by (or filter on) in your online platforms, complementing existing criteria such as price, living area, presence of a balcony/garden, and travel time to specified locations (e.g., place of work), etc. This ensures prospective buyers – many of whom are increasingly climate-conscious – are as well-informed as possible before attending an in-person viewing.
 In a competitive market, this could offer you a distinct advantage!